 Fully trained and professional thermographers use the highest resolution camera to visually record and give a very accurate location of metabolic processes and any physiological deviations from normal temperatures and patterns.
 Unique software features overlayers that ensure uniform studies and accurate direct comparison between studies.
 The study is analysed by full time and experienced interpreters in Canada who have reviewed thousands of thermograms using specialist software.

-We recommend an HD Imaging Breast Study for women every 5 years from 30 onwards and annually once aged over 50.
+We recommend an annual HD Imaging Breast Study.
 More regularly for those with abnormal mammograms or Breast Studies with a high level of concern.
 It is a useful radiation-free procedure for those for whom mammography is inappropriate or who are outside the recommended mammography screening criteria e.g. younger women, those who have had a double mammogram, or those with breast implants.
 It is safe in pregnancy.
 Click above or contact us for details, contraindications, reports, and follow-up options.